UniversalDependencies/docs/_gub/index.md

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words);
-* There are no adjectives in Tupinambá.
+* There are no adjectives in Guajajara.
 Modification is made by composition, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ* (*kuɲã* 'woman' + *poraŋ* 'beauty').
 Such words are treated as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation).